MatzJB/Unity-Games/Memory/README.md

 * I had some issues trying to apply the lighting of the double sided shader variable, but it turned out when I traversed the card gameObject I found the wrong parent that had a script attached to it and everything, but it turned out to be a disabled script.
 In my trying to get my code to work I added script to the wrong level.

+# Issues
+* Between stages, clicking a card before the cards have turned back over will break the animation state of the cards.
+Solution: prevent clicking of cards that are in the state of "rotating", maybe introduce another state in the CardObject class?

+* Between stages, the cards will redraw and immediatately the stage is over and the next one starts.
+It would have been nice with a pause between stages and maybe a text stating what stage I am in.
+I've been thinking about the JSON file should maybe contain the background and if the background should be affected by the heat haze effect.
+Also, if tumbleweed can be shown (inside the restaurant it cannot).

+* The tumble weed should only be visible when the bonus "wind" is used

+* Use fading when introducing objects on the screen

+* The bonuses should shine and "blink", create that shader

+* The ratio and the background doesn't follow when you resize the editor

+* Add audio for: card flipping, wind, ambient, light bulb, maybe each card could have him (in his mind) mumble the word in spanish

+* Add blinking of the eyes of the cowboy